aimat-lab/ML4pXRDs/README.md

-# ML of pXRDs using synthetic crystals
+# ML for pXRDs using synthetic crystals
 This repository contains the code of the publication "Neural networks trained on randomly generated crystals can classify space-groups of ICSD X-ray diffractograms".
 It can be used to train machine learning models (e.g. for the